 *If your building has not started this important diversion program, please contact your property manager or site superintendent.

-Please use the item lookup tool to look up specific items if not listed below.
+Please use the Waste Item Lookup Tool to look up specific items if not listed below.
 Organics bins must not exceed 20kgs (45lbs) per bin when placed out for collection.

 - All food scraps and leftovers